alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### A*, A*s

 The top grade in A levels.
-Use the symbol * not the word ‘star’.
+Use the symbol * not the word 'star'.
 No apostrophe in the plural.

 ### A-level